arthurpaulino/mktileset/README.md

 ![simple](simple.png)

-Now, on the terminal:
+Now, on the terminal, call your Python 3 interpreter to run `mktileset.py` passing the file name and the tile size (in pixels) as parameters.

-`$ python mktileset.py simple.png`
+`$ python mktileset.py simple.png 8`

 It will output the `tres` file [`simple.tres`](simple.tres) that you can use on a `TileMap` node.
 You will then be able to use a tile called `autotile` which is ready for... autotiling.